-Contact Hours: 1,810 Semester Credits: 88.5
+Program offered at: Memphis, Tennessee Contact Hours: 1,810 Semester Credits: 88.5 Instructional Weeks - Full Time: 70 Average Time to Complete - Full Time: 17 Months

 Dental Hygiene (Associate of Applied Science) Mission Statement

 The program provides students with theoretical knowledge, technical skills, and professional attributes necessary to qualify for licensure as a Registered Dental Hygienist and entry-level employment as a Dental Hygienist.
 The program aims to guide students in developing professional commitment, community involvement, and continued research.
 Graduates will be eligible to sit for the National Board Dental Hygiene Examination.